-The premise idea is that the system is configured with the larger channel bandwidth (indicated in System Information broadcasts well as gNB filter configurations), but the actual number of scheduled RBs is restricted so that it matches actual spectrum allocation ensuring sufficiently large guard bands.
+The premise idea is that the system is configured with the larger channel bandwidth (indicated in System Information broadcasts as well as gNB filter configurations), but the actual number of scheduled RBs is restricted so that it matches actual spectrum allocation ensuring sufficiently large guard bands.

 Figure 6.1.1-1: Using the next larger channel bandwidth (example for 7MHz).

 One of the first critical aspects for this approach is the size of guard bands and the anticipated number of schedulable RBs.
 As for the standard channel bandwidths, both values are captured in the corresponding specification to avoid any misinterpretation on how many RBs can be configured and scheduled.
 Following the same principle for every irregular channel bandwidth is feasible, but that will create same amount of technical specification work as if the corresponding irregular channel bandwidth were explicitly added to the specifications.
 Thus, the number of "available" RBs can be calculated based on certain assumptions.
-[For instance, the number of available RBs can be calculated by taking the actual spectrum allocation size and guard bands from the next lager standard channel.
-Since the channel filter which is too wide cannot be expected to provide the usual stop-band attenuation at the edges of the irregular channel bandwidth and since the (i)FFT's filtering effect is limited, simulations will be needed to assess the performance degradation and the gap to the RF performance requirements where the margin in dB becomes negative.
-Using the next lower channel guard bands is in principle possible, but it will most likely result in violated requirements for legacy implementations].

-Editor’s note: The section within brackets above is to be further analysed and possibly moved to a clause containing more details in later updates of the TR
+The number of "available" or "schedulable" RBs for a particular irregular channel bandwidth can be calculated based on the assumption of using larger guard bands from the next larger channel the two channel bandwidths.
+As an example, while considering the 7MHz channel bandwidth it is safe to assume next larger 10MHz channel guard bands, from which number of available RBs can be calculated.

+NOTE: Since a UE will be configured with the channel bandwidth, which is larger than the actual allocation, and it is not expected to provide the usual stop-band attenuation at the edges of the irregular channel bandwidth, it is necessary to verify the level of potential degradation of ACS/blocking.
+Further information on ACS/blocking should be provided to assess resulting performance.

+Table 6.1.1-1 below presents number of available RBs for different irregular channel bandwidths considered in this study item.

+Table 6.1.1-1: Exemplary number of RBs based on the next larger channel guard bands (15kHz SCS).